asopaipa/aceWebPlayer/README.md

-**IMPORTANT: This repository does not host or link to any illegal content**
+**Este repositorio ni aloja ni enlaza ningún contenido ilegal / This repository does not host or link to any illegal content**

-**IMPORTANTE: Este repositorio ni aloja ni enlaza ningún contenido ilegal**

 # ¿Qué es AceStream Player?